Faculty & Staff

 D. Charles Operations Manager Middle School

-This is Ms. Charles' 5th year working in operations.
+This is Ms. Charles' 6th year working in operations.
 She provides support in areas of staff and student recruitment, HR, enrollment, web development, communication, fundraising, and school wide events.
 Darline received a Bachelor of Arts in Sociology and Religious Studies at Rosemont College in Pennsylvania in 2009.
 She moved to New York in 2011 to pursue a Master in Public Administration at Baruch College.
 While obtaining her Master’s, Darline conducted research on the top failing schools in Philadelphia and the impact of Charter Schools in disadvantaged neighborhoods.
 Darline’s passion for working in operations stems from her own upbringing in a school that was marred with apathy.
-At Unity, Darline hopes to help establish a supportive environment for both staff and families.
-In her spare time, Darline enjoys singing and dancing.
+At Unity, Darline seeks to establish a supportive environment for both staff and families.
+In her spare time, Darline enjoys singing, dancing, and mentoring others.